deagaric/AHEAD_project/README.md

 # intro
-scripts for AHEAD project anddissertation will go here
+scripts for AHEAD project and dissertation.